 You don’t necessarily have to live in the home already; some home renovation loans can be used to buy a fixer-upper and make upgrades at the same time, giving you one loan to repay.

 Most home renovation loans require the borrower to have a certain amount of equity in the home.
 Personal loans are an exception because they’re unsecured loans.

 When should you consider a home renovation loan?

-Simply put, if you don’t have the cash to finance renovations or repairs, a home renovation loan is worth considering.
+If you don’t have enough liquid cash to finance renovations or repairs, a home renovation loan is worth considering.
 It’s also worth pursuing if you have your eye on a home that has a lower asking price but needs serious work.

 This loan can be used to great advantage by homeowners who want more control over building equity in their home by making improvements — but it’s a loan for substantial upgrades, not handyman work.
 If a project will improve the value of the place, a home renovation loan can be a valuable tool.